 As a general rule, it's up to you to detect infringements of your IP and take action.
 If the infringement involves a criminal offence – for example, copyright infringement on a commercial scale or marketing unsafe counterfeits – you may also be able to get trading standards or the police to take action.

 Simply drawing attention to an infringement may be enough to get the other party to stop.
 If not, you may be able to take advantage of cost-effective alternative dispute resolution procedures rather than using expensive and risky court action.
 For example, there are domain name dispute-resolution procedures.
-The Intellectual Property Office (IPO) offers various intellectual property dispute resolution services including the new 'fast track' trade mark opposition procedure.
+The Intellectual Property Office (IPO) offers various intellectual property dispute resolution services including a 'fast track' trade mark opposition procedure.

 Other dispute resolution options include various kinds of legal action – for example, a claim for 'passing off' if another business is deceiving the public by trading on your reputation.
 You might be able to ask the court for an injunction to stop any trade mark or patent infringement, the destruction of any infringing goods and compensation for any loss you have suffered.